Berberine might just be one of the best supplements you’ve never heard of.

 These supplements all help to lower blood sugar, boost insulin, and increase mitochondrial function in some way:

-- Alpha lipoic acid: ALA is a powerful anti inflammatory agent that boosts mitochondrial function, reduces insulin resistance and is incredibly powerful if used in sustained release form with doses as high as 1,800-2,400mg per day.
+- Alpha lipoic acid: ALA is a powerful anti inflammatory agent that boosts mitochondrial function, reduces insulin resistance and is incredibly powerful if used in conjunction with berberine.
 You can learn more about ALA in this comprehensive post.

 - Magnesium citrate: Magnesium citrate helps sensitize the body to insulin levels, boosts energy production, and improves GI function.
 You can read more about how magnesium citrate helps with weight loss here.
 Doses range from 200-2,000mg per day (titrated based on GI tolerance).

 - Glucomannan powder: This thick viscous fiber can help slow down absorption of carbohydrates, improve GI gut bacteria and create a sensation of "fullness".
 Using 4 capsules 15 minutes prior to each meal with a large glass of water is particularly effective for weight loss.

 For the most benefit, it’s best to combine berberine with at least 2 of the supplements listed above.